Skip to Main Content

 Health and Recovery Plans (HARPs)

-A HARP is a managed care product that manages physical health, mental health, and substance use services in an integrated way for adults with significant behavioral health needs (mental health or substance use).
+A HARP is a Medicaid managed care insurance plan that manages physical health, mental health, and addiction services in an integrated way for adults with significant behavioral health needs (mental health or addiction).

-HARPS must be qualified by NYS and must have specialized expertise, tools and protocols that are not part of most medical plans.
+HARPs must be qualified by New York State (NYS) and must have specialized expertise, tools, and protocols that are not part of most health insurance plans.

 What do HARPs do?

-People must be 21 or older to join a HARP, be insured only by Medicaid and be eligible for Medicaid managed care.
-They also have to be eligible for a HARP.
-People who are eligible will get a letter in the mail from New York State or New York Medicaid Choice.
+People must be 21 or older and be eligible for Medicaid managed care to join a HARP.
+People must also meet the NYS behavioral health high-risk criteria to enroll in a HARP.
+People who are eligible will get a letter in the mail from NYS or New York Medicaid Choice.
+Check the DOH Managed Care Organization (MCO) Directory by Plan page to see which HARPs are available where you live.

 Care Management is an important part of being in a HARP

-• Individuals identified as HARP eligible must be offered care management through a Health Home designated by NYS
+• People enrolled in a HARP must be offered care management through a Health Home designated by NYS.

-• Individuals working with their care manager will determine which home and community based services they are eligible for
+• People working with their care manager will determine which behavioral health services, including CORE Services, are right for them.

 HARP Brochure